 In the last 10 years, Hallam has annexed land to the southern part of the village to add a new housing subdivision of approximately 55 homes, Louis Carl Estates.
-Several houses have been built on five existing empty lots in the subdivision and two others are in progress.
-The remaining street infrastructure in the Louis Carl Estates has been completed, south of Front Street.
-Housing has been augmented with an eight-unit apartment building and several private residential homes that have been built in town.
+All the infrastructure has been completed.
+Almost twenty houses have been vuilt.
 The annexation also included adding the Village cemetery into town.
-Improvements have been made to the Village public park.
-There were also several new businesses in town including Hallam Station and an automotive parts business which replaced the previous dairy business shop.
+Big improvements will be coming to the Village park in the spring of 2025 with new park equipment being installed.
+There will also be a new business, Juniper & Jade boutique to open in 2025.

 Phase one of the Monolith Manufacturing Power Plant has been built, and the company has leased a building for its warehouse and an office in the commercial district.
 Monolith produces carbon black rather than power.
 Monolith plans to expand its carbon black manufacturing and produce anhydrous ammonia.
 The location will be east and north of the current facility, east of the railroad tracks to Pella Road.
 Another AGR subdivision is being built northwest of the Village in the ETJ on SW 58th Street and W Pella Road.
-A commercial business plans to build a retail space to sell produce west of the restaurant on Main Street and within corporate limits.
 At the east edge of the Village, SW 42nd Street is not an asphalt road from Hallam Road to Pella Road.